Phileosopher/commonplace/people-culture-cults_.md

 2. Extreme viewpoints relative to the [surrounding culture's norms](people-culture.md)
 3. A [strict](rules.md), formal group hierarchy that [severely enforces](morality-taboo.md) those viewpoints
 4. The group violates members' [rights and boundaries](people-boundaries.md) while also redefining the [members'](groups-member.md) thoughts and feelings

+APPLICATION: While cults are sometimes obvious, there's a *spectrum* of cult-like behavior based on how much that group violates its members' [boundaries](people-boundaries.md) with their consent.
+On one end, it's a [well-marketed](marketing.md) product that implies a greater sense of meaning than what it really is, and goes all the way to a top-down [authoritarian](rules.md) society that advances genocide.

 ## Undue influence